GonnyTech/windows-Cleaner/README.md

 - Microsoft Copilot
 - Microsoft Recall

+If you have any suggestions for improvement, please let me know in the 'Pull Requests' section.

 ## Warning
 ⚠️ Use this tool carefully as removing certain system apps might affect your Windows functionality.
 Make sure you understand which apps you're removing before proceeding.